domdechiera/zerodaily/data/blog/2025-04-20-scamnet-llama3-ai-ecommerce-scam-detection.md

 * **Check contact information**: Legitimate businesses provide clear contact information, including a physical address and phone number.

 * **Watch for poor grammar and design**: While sophisticated scams may appear professional, many fraudulent sites contain spelling errors, grammar mistakes, and low-quality images.
+However, this is becoming less evident as cybercriminals begin incorporating AI into their tactics.[^2]

 * **Report suspicious sites**: If you encounter a suspected fraudulent website, report it to relevant authorities such as the FTC, IC3, or your country's consumer protection agency.